DeepBlurt/saliency-ae/README.md

 # Saliency-ae

 This is an reimplemtation of auto-encoder for saliency prediction.
-The code was used for graduation project of final year of my college career.
+The code was used for graduation project at final year of my college career.